HariSekhon/Dockerfiles/nagios-plugins-debian/README.md

 Most enterprise monitoring systems come with basic generic checks, while this project extends their monitoring capabilities significantly further in to advanced infrastructure, application layer, APIs etc.

+For more documentation on the Nagios Plugins contained in this image, see the [GitHub project page](https://github.com/HariSekhon/nagios-plugins#usage---help)

 List all plugins:

 ```